box-project/box/doc/configuration.md

 The intercept (`boolean`) setting is used when generating a new stub.
 If setting is set to `true`, the [Phar::interceptFileFuncs()][phar.interceptfilefuncs] method will be called in the stub.

+This setting is set to `false` by default.

 ### Alias (`alias`)